docploy/site/docploy/docs/getting-started/installation.md

 # Installation

-Docploy currently supports GitHub codebases.
-We use GitHub Actions to test and deploy your documentation to GitHUb Pages for new pull requests.
+Docploy currently supports code run on GitHub.
+GitHub Actions are used to test and deploy your documentation to GitHUb Pages.

 ## Setting up GitHub Pages